Infineon hikes outlook on strong demand, to open new plant early

 BERLIN, Feb 4 (Reuters) - German chip maker Infineon IFXGn.DE hiked its annual outlook on Thursday after reporting forecast-beating results for its fiscal first quarter, as it contends with a snapback in demand from the automotive industry.

-Infineon said it will bring forward the launch date of its new power semiconductor plant in Villach, Austria, to late summer - a response to capacity shortages that have hobbled manufacturers emerging from a pandemic-induced slump.
+Infineon said it will bring forward the launch date of its new power semiconductor plant in Villach, Austria, to late summer - responding to capacity shortages that have hobbled manufacturers emerging from a pandemic-induced slump.

+"Semiconductors are needed more than ever," Chief Executive Reinhard Ploss said in a statement.

+Results at the leading supplier of chips to the automotive industry beat market expectations across the board in the quarter, with revenue up 6% on a sequential basis at a time of year when it typically declines.

 (Reporting by Douglas Busvine, editing by Kirsti Knolle)